 1. Focus on the job

-- Talk to someone who works there.
-Use the Trinity Alumni Community to identify alumni who may be working there and who can give you some informal advice and information.
+- Read the company brochure, company website and/ or annual report carefully and use the CAS contacts database to identify alumni who may now be working there and who can give you some informal advice and information.

 2. Establish the ideal candidate

 - Work out a list of qualities or skills the interviewer will be looking for.
 For example, self-motivation, teamwork, flexibility, coping with stress and dealing with the public may vary in importance for each job.

 - You must be able to answer the list of requirements, with examples drawn from your own experiences.
 Have plenty of concrete examples to draw on and know what you want to highlight to ensure a successful outcome.

 - When you have prepared examples for all the requirements you will have a good idea of what you have to offer the company and what the interviewer will be interested in hearing about.

 - You may need practical help (getting to the interview or maybe a sign-language interpreter) it is a good idea to get in touch with the employer before the interview, if you have not already disclosed your disability.
 The employer will appreciate you getting in touch and you'll be more relaxed on the day.

 - Even if you don't need help some people find it easier to address their disability in writing whereas others prefer to talk to someone face-to-face.

 - Where a disability is not obvious some applicants might choose not to disclose their disability until they are sent for a medical examination.